 Process Yield Measures

-Many companies use two measures of process yield: first time yield and final yield.
-These companies often find they have high yield rates and assume their processes are performing efficiently and effectively.
-Both metrics represent the classic approach for calculating process yield and don’t account for the hidden factory such as rework and delays.
+Many organizations employ two primary measures of process yield: First Time Yield (FTY) and Final Yield (FY).
+These organizations often find they have high yield rates and assume their processes are performing efficiently and effectively.
+Both metrics represent the classic approach for calculating process yield and don’t account for the hidden factors such as rework and delays.

 Final yield example